 I still recall exactly where I was when I discovered that Gary Taubes was wrong about his insulin theory of obesity.
 It was January 2012 and I was in Long Beach, California staying on the Queen Mary.
 Someone was trying to engage me in an email debate about carbs and insulin.
-I didn’t have my trusty copy of Good Calories, Bad Calories with me, so I began searching on concepts that I had learned and been repeating since late 2009.
+I didn’t have my trusty copy of Good Calories, Bad Calories with me, so I began searching for concepts that I had learned and been repeating since late 2009.

-There I was on the deck of the Queen Mary surfing the Internet looking for the evidence to defend Taubes theory.
+There I was on the deck of the Queen Mary surfing the Internet looking for evidence to defend Taubes’ theory.
 Only instead of finding the evidence, I found several criticisms.
 I went down a path that made me less sure and ultimately skeptical of everything that I had been so sure was correct.

-One of the reasons I didn’t look into it more was because after 10 years of being weight stable at ~210, I had dropped to 190-195 rather effortlessly by lowering carbohydrates.
+One of the reasons I didn’t look into it more was because, after 10 years of being weight stable at ~210, I had dropped to 190-195 rather effortlessly by lowering carbohydrates.
 My thinking was if Taubes is wrong then explain my ab definition.
 So there I was on the deck of the Queen Mary reading the series by James Krieger titled Insulin…an Undeserved bad Reputation and my faith in the insulin theory plummeted.
 Later I would read more validating Krieger on Carbsane.

 - Move to a more whole foods approach.
 Thanks to Paleo and WAPF, I was cooking much more at home.
 Whole foods can be more satiating.

 - Higher protein.
 When I reduced carbs, I likely added foods with higher protein.
 Protein reduces appetite more than carbs or fat.

 Digging around on the Internet and reading long scientific articles debunking the claims made by many low-carb advocates can be tiring.
 Simple narratives are easier to explain than the more complex reasons why those narratives are false.